Best Markets for Wedding Shopping in Delhi

 Popular Shops in Defence Colony: Asha & Gautam, Aza, Ekaya, Rohit Bal, Shantanu & Nikhil, Gaurang, Masaba, Abraham & Thakore, Riddhima Bhasin, Rohit & Rahul, Vaani Vats, Aza, Diva’ni India, Birdhichand Ghanshyamdas Jewelers, Sunita Shekhawat.

 Few Stores are closed on Sunday, the rest are open all days

 8).
 Rajouri Garden

 Rajouri Garden in West Delhi is the place to go for affordable ethnic clothing.
 While the selection of wedding lehengas may be limited, you can still purchase both Indian and western apparel for your wedding trousseau.
 The market is especially known for its footwear shops and has an impressive selection of bags, shoes, and accessories to go with your wedding finery.
 The shops are scattered throughout the market, so you’ll need an entire day if you plan on doing a lot of shopping.
 Try to visit the market during the week as weekends are extremely busy.

 Popular Shops in Rajouri Garden: Roop Vatika, Bombay Selection, Meena Bazar, Shades And You, Frontier Bazaar, Shakuntlam Xclusif, Shabad Originals, Sherwani Wale, Study by Janak, Sahiba, Guru Tegh Bahadur Silk Store, Novelty, Jashn by Aditya

 Closed On: Wednesday

-Pitampura, a North Delhi district, has emerged as a prominent wedding destination in recent years.
+Pitampura, a North Delhi district, has emerged as a prominent shopping destination for weddings in recent years.
 It is popular not only among those who reside in nearby areas but also with those who live on the opposite side of town.
 Pitampura has a diverse selection of stores to suit all budgets.
 From upscale boutiques like Lalit Dalmia & Odhni to budget retailers like Mauve Story and Bombay Selections, the market seems to have everything covered.
 Kohat Enclave in Pitampura is lined with boutiques selling wedding outfits and ethnic wear.
 Lalit Dalmia is the most sought-after designer store in Pitampura, with lehengas and bridal outfits in every hue imaginable.
 There are several jewelry stores in the market that can help you choose some lovely pieces to glam up your wedding attire.

 Popular Shops in Pitampura: Lalit Dalmia, WNW – Bridal Wear, Apsara Sarees, Karigiri Studio, Inaya Couture, Mauve Story, Samiksha Creations, Odhni Sarees, Akarshan